qr kod na stranku

 The establishment of the Old Swiss Confederacy dates to the late medieval period, resulting from a series of military successes against Austria and Burgundy.
 Swiss independence from the Holy Roman Empire was formally recognized in the Peace of Westphalia in 1648.
 Since the Reformation of the 16th century, Switzerland has maintained a strong policy of armed neutrality; it has not fought an international war since 1815 and did not join the United Nations until 2002.
 Nevertheless, it pursues an active foreign policy and is frequently involved in peace-building processes around the world.
 Switzerland is the birthplace of the Red Cross, one of the world's oldest and best known humanitarian organisations, and is home to numerous international organisations, including the second largest UN office.

-neighbours: Liechtenstein, France, Italy, Germany, Austria
+Neighbours: Liechtenstein, France, Italy, Germany, Austria

-Suggested citation: Michal Páleník: EU regions - Switzerland - CH, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/CH
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Switzerland – CH, IZ Bratislava, retrieved from: https://www.iz.sk/PCH, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/CH